CodingFlow/options-bindings-generator/README.md

 }
 ```

-An extension method called `AddOptionsBindings` containing all the required DI code will be generated in the namespace `CodingFlow.Generated.{assemblyName}`, where `{assemblyName}` will be the name of the assembly of one of the option types, which will most likely be the name of the project the option type is in.
+An extension method called `AddOptionsBindings` containing all the required DI code will be generated in the namespace `CodingFlow.Generated.OptionsBindingsGenerator.Generated{assemblyName}`, where `{assemblyName}` will be the name of the assembly of one of the option types, which will most likely be the name of the project the option type is in.
-In this example, the fully qualified name will be `CodingFlow.Generated.TestLibrary.AddOptionsBindings`.
+In this example, the fully qualified name will be `CodingFlow.Generated.OptionsBindingsGenerator.GeneratedTestLibrary.AddOptionsBindings`.

 A nonexistent options validator class will also be registered per options type with the attribute.
 In this example it's called `ValidateNatsServiceOptions`.
 Create the missing classes using the official [source generator attribute](https://learn.microsoft.com/en-us/dotnet/core/extensions/options-validation-generator) for generating performant options validation based on the data annotations in the options type: